annammalai/ESP-ArduinoIDE/README.md

 #include "esp_wifi.h"   // extra include → gives low-level ESP-IDF functions

-You imported esp_wifi.h → this is ESP-IDF’s Wi-Fi API, not part of the usual Arduino library.
+imported esp_wifi.h → this is ESP-IDF’s Wi-Fi API, not part of the usual Arduino library.

 This allows you to query detailed info about the access point (like security type, channel, BSSID, etc.).